'I'm Dying' crowns Johnny Carson as comedy king-maker

 (CNN)In exploring the colorful comedy scene of the early 1970s, the new Showtime series "I'm Dying Up Here" presents a keen reminder of Johnny Carson's role -- unparalleled before or since -- in launching the careers of stand-up comics.

-Carson moved "The Tonight Show" to from New York to Los Angeles in 1972, and made a point of booking hot young comics.
+Carson moved "The Tonight Show" from New York to Los Angeles in 1972, and made a point of booking hot young comics.
 His approval was seen as the ultimate validation, and the difference between becoming a headliner and a one-way ticket back home.

 Richard Belzer once called an "OK" sign from Carson at the end of a comic's set as "a gesture from God."
 The most coveted approbation, though, was being summoned over to the couch, an honor bestowed on only a handful of first-time performers.